Actively Recruiting

 - Not fasted at time of recruitment

-- Previous upper gastrointestinal or bariatric surgery
+- Previous upper GI or bariatric surgery

-- Insulin-dependent diabetes mellitus (type 1 or 2)
+- Insulin dependent diabetes mellitus (type 1 or 2)

 - Gestational diabetes